Great Pacific Airshow 2020 in Huntington Beach canceled amid COVID-19

 HUNTINGTON BEACH, Calif.
-(KABC) -- The Great Pacific Airshow 2020 in Huntington Beach has been cancelled, organizers announced Friday.
+(KABC) -- The Great Pacific Airshow 2020 in Huntington Beach has been canceled, organizers announced Friday.

 Organizers said they exhausted all possible alternative scenarios.